viamrobotics/docs/docs/internals/kinematic-chain-config.md

 Many components have complex kinematic chains and require an additional set of intermediate reference frames to use Viam's [motion service](/services/motion/).

-- For example, an [arm](/components/arm) has a reference frame originating where the arm is attached to a surface, but it also has links and joints whose frames of reference matter when attempting to move the arm to a [pose](/internals/pose) with [`MoveToPositions()`](/components/arm/#movetopositions).
+- For example, an [arm](/components/arm) has a reference frame originating where the arm is attached to a surface, but it also has links and joints whose frames of reference matter when attempting to move the arm to a [pose](/internals/pose) with [`MoveToPosition()`](/components/arm/#movetoposition).

-If you want to implement a component with a complex kinematic chain that is not already built into the RDK to build your robot with Viam, you need to add a file to your driver that details the attachment of the intermediate reference frames on the component.
+If you want to implement a component with a complex kinematic chain that is not already built into the RDK, you need to add a file to your driver that details the attachment of the intermediate reference frames on the component.

 This file can be a <file>.json</file> file in the [same format as Viam's built-in arm drivers](https://github.com/viamrobotics/rdk/blob/main/components/arm/xarm/xarm6_kinematics.json), or an [<file>.URDF</file> file](https://industrial-training-master.readthedocs.io/en/melodic/_source/session3/Intro-to-URDF.html).